Play to learn - Agile IT service management

 Behind the scenes, the service desk is receiving calls from your users in the company's factories.
 These result in tickets being raised for either service requests or incidents.
 And so it begins...

-You will continually improve your service, solving incidents, creating stability and gathering knowledge along the way.
+You will continually improve your service, solving incidents and problems to create stability, and gathering knowledge along the way to further improve.
 You will also cultivate your influence within the organisation through supporting other services.

 Introducing agile methodology